wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-7.0.0.md

 ### Migrating encrypted passwords

-In version 7.0.0, **secure vault** was used to store sensitive information used in synapse configurations and the **cipher tool** was used for encrypting sensitive server information.
-In EI 7.1.0, all the sensitive information (in server configurations as well as synapse configuration) can simply be encrypted and stored using the cipher tool, without having to differentiate.
+In version 7.0.0, **secure vault** was used to store sensitive information used in **synapse** configurations and the **cipher tool** was used for sensitive **server** configurations.
+In EI 7.1.0, all the sensitive information (in server configurations as well as synapse configuration) can simply be encrypted and stored using the cipher tool.

-We provide a migration tool, which allows you to decrypt the existing passwords in secure vault as well as cipher tool.The decrypted plain-text values can then be added to the [secrets] section of the `deployment.toml` file of the Micro Integrator of EI 7.1.0 and re-encrypted by running the cipher tool.
+We provide a migration tool, which allows you to decrypt the existing passwords in secure vault as well as cipher tool.
+The decrypted plain-text values can then be added to the `[secrets]` section of the `deployment.toml` file of the Micro Integrator of EI 7.1.0 and re-encrypted by running the cipher tool.
 Follow the instructions given below.

 1. Download the [migration tool](https://github.com/wso2-docs/WSO2_EI/tree/master/migration-client).
 2. Get the latest update for your existing EI 7.0.0 distribution by using [WSO2 Update Manager](https://docs.wso2.com/display/updates/).

 	!!!
 Info